 ‘Unemployment took its toll.
 Wages were low and people looked white and pinched, and only by wise house keeping, managed to keep the children well and fed’ (8)

 Belcher seems to acknowledge that the generation before him had it harder than himself today.
-Such as the early starts, whereas he is blessed with ‘quick travel’ and has ‘something to be thankful for’ (10).
-The prime reason he has for his generations blessing in labour is when he mentions the importance of trade unions and the effect this had upon the working class individual.
+In contrast with their early starts, he is blessed with ‘quick travel’ and has ‘something to be thankful for’ (10).
+The prime reason he has for his generation’s blessing in labour is when he mentions the importance of trade unions and the effect this had upon the working class individual.

 ‘There was little trade unionism, and the working man had not dreamed of his power to combine.
 In the factory one man doing the work of the same quantity and quality, receiving different rates of pay as another’ (10)

 Belcher demonstrates a strong relationship with this kind of community and fair line of thinking.
 And his reflections of trade unionism is one of triumph, reflecting his utmost support.
 He talks of the struggle and importance of a steady income through labour in the ‘present competitive system’ (12), a system deeply rooted in working-class life.
-Robert Robert’s argues a similar notion in terms of the system deeply rooted in working-class life, stating: ‘the class struggle…was apolitical and had place entirely within their own society’ (Roberts, 1990) and not ‘labouring groups united by a common aim and culture’ (Roberts, 1990).
-Belcher, however seems to appose this with his descriptions of the working class as a collective and ‘the power to combine’ becoming an important part in the rights of the working class man.
+Robert Robert’s argued that in his experience of Salford in the early twentieth century, ‘the class struggle…was apolitical and had place entirely within their own society’ (Roberts, 1990) and not ‘labouring groups united by a common aim and culture’ (Roberts, 1990).
+Belcher, however came to the opposite view with his descriptions of the working class as a collective and ‘the power to combine’ becoming an important part in the rights of the working class man.